meghanharrington/meghanharrington.github.io/index.md

 It shows that the **Americans tend to have slightly increased the positive sentiment** of their quotations from 2015 to 2020 and in the same pattern, slighlty **decreased the negative sentiment** with nevertheless a peak in 2016 (might have a link with Trump's election).
 For **politicians,** the tendency is quite opposite, with **minor decrease in positivity** and **minor increase in negative sentiment**.

-# Acceptance over the states
+# Acceptance over the States

 As we have seen so far, U.S have voted some important laws toward equality for LGBTQIA+, with the gay marriage and child adoption.
 Nevertheless, the community still faces lots and various form of discriminations and violence all over the states.
 We wanted to have a look and compare each state to see where it is the most accepted and equally-treated and where it is the worst.